ShadowShakes/DATA130003-Introduction_to_Machine_Learning-Homework/README.md

 # DATA130003-Introduction_to_Mahcine_Learning
-Homework and projects of class "Machine Learnin"
+Homework and projects of class "Machine Learning"